till-s/kicad-dicebug/README.md

 #### IQS211 Capacitive Sensor Programming

-This IC is very versatile for this kind of application.
-I have regularly found at Mouser; Digikey sometimes don't have them.
+This IC is very versatile and ideal for this kind of application.
+I have regularly found it at Mouser; DigiKey sometimes don't have them.

 Note that you need to configure ("burn") the IQS211's OTP options prior to using it in your application.
-Unfortunately, this means that you need the Azoteq CT210 Programmer (also available from distributors) and a programming socket (e.g., [here](../kicad-sot23-prog.git)).
+Unfortunately, this means that you need the Azoteq CT210 Programmer (also available from distributors) and a programming socket (e.g., [here](https://git@github.com/till-s/kicad-sot23-prog.git)).

 The configuration value is stated in the schematics.